Ku is not to be caught up by restrictions.

 own intellect and ideas.

-Reflect on ones own bad mind - The typical self complex of reflecting
+Reflect on ones own bad mind

-on ones own mistakes, silly ideas and attitude is to give up ones own
+and attitude is to give up ones own life.
+One gets deeply depressed and

-life.
-One gets deeply depressed and cannot find a any aim in living on.
+cannot find a any aim in living on.

 Saying either good or bad things